armel/M5HamRadio/README.md

 # Usage

+Ready to go?
+Your M5Stack has been flashed with M5Burner?
+Your micro SD card has been formatted and you have saved your modified `.ini` files with your settings?
+Good.
+So let's go.

 ## Bin Loader

 By default, M5Stack will start on ICSMeter firmware.
 At startup, you'll see the Bin Loader with a green gauge.
 You have 3 seconds to use the bottom middle button to select another firmware.
 Pressing the left or right button will bypass this step.

 ## Ini Loader

-You'll now see the Ini Loader with a blue gauge.
-You have 3 seconds to use the bottom middle button to select an `.ini` file.
+If the micro SD card is correctly inserted in your M5Stack, you'll now see the Ini Loader with a blue gauge.
+You have 3 seconds to use the bottom middle button to select an `.ini` file that you put on it.
 Select the `.ini` file you would like to load and... enjoy.

 > The last valid .ini file will be load if no action on buttons.